daleao/sdv/Modules/Professions/README.md

 <ul>
 <font size="2">

 - Whenever you are outside there is a chance to trigger a short Scavenger Hunt for hidden buried treasure.
 Follow the purple HUD arrow to find the treasure and dig it up (with a hoe) within the time limit to obtain a reward.
+Rewards may start out underwheming, but can be improved dramatically by building up a streak.
+- Your Scavenger Hunt streak will also increase the chance for additional forage to spawn when entering a new map.
+- You may also hold a key (LeftShift by default) to highlight all forageable items currently on-screen, for your convenience.
-The larger your win streak the better your odds of obtaining rare items.
-You can optionally configure the HUD arrows to only appear when holding a key (LeftShift by default).
-This will also highlight forageable currently on-screen for your convenience.
+- You can optionally configure the tracking HUD arrows to only appear when holding that same key (LeftShift by default).
-- Also gains a chance, proportional to the Scavenger Hunt streak, to spawn additional forage when entering a new map.
 </font>
 </ul>
 </details>